Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 THE TUDORS (TV Series)

-TV series, following on the heels of such shows as "Deadwood" and "Rome", is a historical drama series, but jazzed up for an edgy/hip audience by throwing in a lot more emphasis on sex, nudity and profanity.
-Unfortunately, the result is perhaps the most vapid and superficial of those series.
+This TV series was part of the trend of such shows as "Deadwood" and "Rome" and others, all being a historical drama series jazzed up for a cable audience by throwing in sex, nudity and profanity.
+Running four seasons, was it actually one of the more successful of the genre.
+Yet it's a curiously problematic effort -- perhaps the most vapid and superficial of those series.
 Despite using the tag line that you don't know the whole story until you know how it begins, as though promising to shake up our views of the era, it never really delivers.
-Other than being young and thin, this Henry is pretty much in keeping with modern views of him -- and its not like the series is offering to illuminate an obscure era of history, as Henry and his shenanigans have been the subject of more films than, perhaps, any other monarch, and the roles here have previously been essayed by the likes of Richard Burton, Robert Shaw, Paul Scofield, Genevieve Bujold and other heavyweight talents.
+Other than being young and thin, this Henry is pretty much in keeping with traditional views of him -- and it's not like the series is offering to illuminate an obscure era of history, as Henry and his shenanigans have been the subject of more films and TV shows than, perhaps, any other monarch, and the roles here have previously been essayed by the likes of Richard Burton, Robert Shaw, Paul Scofield, Genevieve Bujold and other heavyweight talents.

 TUESDAY WEDNESDAY * * setting: N.B.